Philosophy of mind: Weak emergentism

 Weak emergentism is a form of "non-reductive physicalism" that involves a layered view of nature, with the layers arranged in terms of increasing complexity and each corresponding to its own special science.
-Some philosophers hold that emergent properties causally interact with more fundamental levels, while others maintain that higher-order properties simply supervene over lower levels without direct causal interaction.
+Some philosophers like C. D. Broad hold that emergent properties causally interact with more fundamental levels, while others maintain that higher-order properties simply supervene over lower levels without direct causal interaction.
 The latter group therefore holds a less strict, or "weaker", definition of emergentism, which can be rigorously stated as follows: a property P of composite object O is emergent if it is metaphysically impossible for another object to lack property P if that object is composed of parts with intrinsic properties identical to those in O and has those parts in an identical configuration.

 Sometimes emergentists use the example of water having a new property when Hydrogen H and Oxygen O combine to form H_{2}O (water).
-In this example there "emerges" a new property of a transparent liquid that would not have been predicted by understanding hydrogen and oxygen as gases.
+In this example, there "emerges" a new property of a transparent liquid that would not have been predicted by understanding hydrogen and oxygen as gases.
 This is analogous to physical properties of the brain giving rise to a mental state.
 Emergentists try to solve the notorious mind–body gap this way.
 One problem for emergentism is the idea of causal closure in the world that does not allow for a mind-to-body causation.